qaalabs/fabric/docs/ms-fabric/19-secure-data-access.md

 ## Clean up resources

 In this exercise, you secured data using workspace access controls, item access controls and, OneLake data access roles.

+1. Navigate to Microsoft Fabric in your browser.

+2. In the bar on the left, select the icon for your workspace to view all of the items it contains.

+3. Select **Workspace settings** and in the **General** section, scroll down and select **Remove this workspace**.

+4. Select **Delete** to delete the workspace.

+---